ananis25/product-search/notes.md

   - How do you measure platform performance if the search session doesn't end with a purchase?
 Is the goal recommending what someone will buy, vs what they like?
   - Length of search sessions could be a good metric, or say, the number of inputs a user had to provide.
 Though short sessions could equally mean the user quickly found what they were looking for, or that they got frustrated and left!

+- Interaction design
+  - Yep, no clue here besides silly ideas I mentioned above.

 ## Things I am curious about

 ### Machine Learning

-Curious how the founders think about it.
-To me, it feels like UX is a bigger component than making a better recommendation engine.
+I'm curious how the developers think about it.
+How the system-user interaction is designed and reliable product information both feel more important than the recommendation algorithm.
+People enjoy shopping and looking through options.
+Until it is something the user have clearly expressed dislike for, we should expose it to them.

+ML could definitely be used to inform the product design.
+For ex, mining online reviews of a product category for aspects/features people care the most about.
+Though for the core ranking problem, given the size of the catalog is only a few hundreds, brute force ranking could be good enough.

-A simple way to model the core ranking problem would be as a weighted MAX-SAT.
+As a baseline, the core ranking problem could be modeled similar to weighted MAX-SAT.
-- User preferences on product attributes are constraints.
+- User preferences on product attributes are modeled as boolean constraints.
-- Utility for an item is a weighted linear combination of its attributes' values.
+- Utility for an item is a weighted linear combination of these constraints.
-- The objective is to find the maximum utility over the catalog.
+- Go over the full catalog and evaluate each item on every constraint.
+Sum up the scores for each item, and use it for ranking.
+- If no item satisfies all the constraints, we could pick the ones with highest scores and specify which constraint needs to be relaxed for it to be considered.
+This also yields _explanations_ for our recommendations.

+The tricky part however would be learning the attribute weights.
+Equal weights to each is a resonable prior, but with a lot of attributes correlated, it might not hold well.
+Considering preferences for a camera good in low light settings and a camera with a high resolution, a phone will generally satisfy both and not just one.
+Counting the number of constraints thus is not a good scoring method.

 ### Growth